 Wondering what to plant in November?
-Or are you convinced that these cold, dreary days mean the end to your gardening addiction?
-While it is true that most gardening comes to an abrupt halt once the chilly days and near freezing nights of fall roll around, there are still a few things you can plant.
-Some of these items should be grown inside but others can be sowed out in the ground to ensure an early spring crop of food as soon as the snow starts to melt.
-Here are just a few things to plant in November, both in the house and out in the garden.
-I will include a few affiliate links in the post for items that you may find helpful.
+Or are you convinced that cold weather means the end of your gardening addiction?
+While it is true that most gardening comes to an abrupt halt once the chilly days and near-freezing nights of fall roll around, there are still a few things you can plant in November if you want to try your hand at fall gardening.

 What to Plant in November: Outside